jenkins-x/jx-docs/content/en/v3/admin/platforms/k3s/_index.md

 This guide will walk you though how to setup Jenkins X on your laptop using [k3s](https://k3s.io/)

+If you are on Mac OS, you can follow this [guide](https://docs.kalm.dev/install/install-local-k3s/) to set up k3s.
+You do not need to install kalm for the rest of the tutorial.
 ### Prerequisites

 #### K3s